-Liabilities recognized in respect of short-term employee benefits are measured at the undiscounted amount of the benefits expected to be paid in exchange for the related services.
+Liabilities recognized in respect of short-term employee benefits are measured at the undiscounted amount of the benefits expected to be paid in exchange for services rendered by employees.

 2) Retirement benefits

 Payments to defined contribution retirement benefit plans are recognized as expenses when employees have rendered service entitling them to the contributions.